albeanski/webdav-docker/README.md

 # webdav-docker

 This is the repo for the [albeanski/webdav](https://hub.docker.com/r/albeanski/webdav) docker image.
-Easily deploy a container for a webdav server on Apache. to share or upload files.
+Easily deploy a container for a webdav server on Apache to share or upload files.

 This image `alpine:3.12` because of a dbm driver issue.
 Later versions have removed the `apr-util-dbm_db` package.
 See: https://gitlab.alpinelinux.org/alpine/aports/-/issues/13112